mirosuav/Modular-Monolith-Sample/src/Readme.md

 - Replace Ardalis.Result with custom tailored implementation of Result pattern that supports ASP.Net Core http result types
 - Replace Ardalis.Guard with custom guard helper class
 - Use MediatR
+- Uses Registration/Login with JWT Bearer authentication scheme

+TODO:
+- Use client generate incrementa UUIDv7 as guids
+- Use strongly typed Ids

 ### Update databases in each module